Bio-DigitalPulse/PersonalPortfolio/README.md

 This code includes proper semantic HTML elements, various CSS calls to support greater functionality, and product cards to further clarify developed projects distrubuted on the web.

+Media screens are added to contribute to accessable sizing for various media platforms.